 Studies have found that screening women at average risk of ovarian cancer did not improve the women’s odds of surviving ovarian cancer — and actually put them at greater risk due to complications from unnecessary surgeries.

-More than 78,000 women were randomized between normal care and screening arms.
+In another study, more than 78,000 women were randomized between normal care and screening arms.
 The screening protocol involved annual CA-125 testing for six years and a transvaginal ultrasound for four years.
 The study was designed to show the effect of screening on overall survival by following patients for 13 years.
 The study showed that more women were diagnosed in the screening arm, but more women died of ovarian cancer in the screening arm.

 Additionally, more than 3,000 women had surgery based on false positive results, leading to more than 160 women with serious complications.
 This study showed that screening with this protocol did not reduce ovarian cancer mortality.

-The ROCA Test is a test that uses the change in CA-125 over time, combined with other factors (age, menopausal status, etc.), to predict a woman’s risk of having ovarian cancer.
-The test must be ordered by a doctor, but can be purchased directly by women for $295.
+The ROCA Test is a test that uses the change in CA-125 over time, combined with other factors (age, menopausal status, etc.), to predict risk of having ovarian cancer.
+The test must be ordered by a doctor, but can be purchased directly for $295.
 Though the ROCA Test is being marketed to women and encouraging them to ask for it as part of their annual check-up, there is no evidence that this test prevents women from dying from ovarian cancer.
 Read more here.

 In September 2016, the FDA issued a Safety Guidance on ovarian cancer screening tests, and specifically mentioned the ROCA Test when discussing ovarian cancer screening tests that may be unsafe for women.